AndrewRathbun/GitHubLearningPlayground/README.md

 plz fixx this spelling error

-please fix thhis spelling error
+please fix this spelling error

 please fix this spelling errororor